SamanthaCheung5/Heart-Disease-Prediction/README.md

 ## Getting Started
 To get started with the Heart Disease Predictor,
 1. Clone the repository to your local machine
-2. Run the script to launch the user interface and input medical information
+2.  chmod +x code.py to give executable permissions
+3. Run the script which will generate bar chart showing the performance of the two ML models
+4. Close the bar chart and input user specific data
-3. Obtain a personalized predicition of heart disease
+5. Obtain a personalized predicition of heart disease

 ## Acknowledgements:
 - I would like to express gratitude to UCI Machine Learning Repository for providing the medical dataset used in the project